|

 more wisely.
 But ultimately, as Shaw wrote in the preface, “the conflict is not

 really between royalty and democracy.
-It is between both and plutocracy, which,
+It

-having destroyed the royal power by frank force under democratic pretexts, has
+is between both and plutocracy, which, having destroyed the royal power by

-in the form of a corporation called Breakages Limited runs everything for its
+corporation called Breakages Limited runs everything for its own ends, to make

-own ends, to make money, and cares not what social wreckage it creates in the
+money, and cares not what social wreckage it creates in the process, wreckage

-process, wreckage being as profitable as any business, if not more.
+being as profitable as any business, if not more.

 Perhaps the best of the late plays is Too True to Be Good (1931-32), which ironically depicts the plight,